opnfv/ipv6/docs/setupservicevm/5-ipv6-configguide-scenario-1-native-os.rst

    Underlay Network Topology - Scenario 1

+**Please note that:**

-**Please note that the IP address shown in** :numref:`s1-figure1` **are for exemplary purpose.
+* **the IP address shown in** :numref:`s1-figure1` **are for exemplary purpose.
   You need to configure your public IP address connecting to Internet according to your actual network infrastructure.
 And you need to make sure the private IP address are not conflicting with other subnets**.
+* **Although the deployment model of single controller node is assumed, in case of HA (High Availability) deployment model where multiple controller nodes are used, there is no impact and the setup procedure is the same.**

 ************
 Prerequisite